camurriusu/Shoutout/README.md

 ```py
 send = LinkCol('Send', 'sendto', url_kwargs=dict(username='username', id='id'))
 ```
-`LinkCol` takes in a few arguments. `'sendto'` is the 'endpoint'; where the link will take you. `url_kwargs` is needed to take `username` and `id` as arguments.
-What this means is that it will redirect you to a link that looks like the `@app.route` below.
+`LinkCol` takes in a few arguments. `'sendto'` is the 'endpoint'; where the link will take you. `url_kwargs` is needed to use `username` and `id` as arguments.
+What this means is that the user will be redirected to a link similar to the `@app.route` below.

 Once you click 'Send', you will be sent to (in this case): *`/sendto/jeffh4`*. *`jeffh`* is the username that was passed to `url_kwargs` earlier, and *`4`* is jeffh's `id` that was passed with that username.